hansmichaels/sentiment-analysis-IMDB-Review-using-LSTM/README.md

 # Sentiment Analysis on IMDB Reviews using LSTM and Keras
-created by <b>Hans Michael</b>

 <b>Sentiment Analysis</b> is a classification of emotions (in this case, positive and negative) on text data using text analysis techniques (I use LSTM).

 <b>LSTM</b> (Long Short-Term Memory) is one of the Recurrent Neural Network (RNN) architecture used in Deep Learning.

-<b>Keras</b> is an open-source Python Deep Learning library, that could be running on Tensorflow back-end.
+<b>Keras</b> is an open-source Python Deep Learning library, that could be run on Tensorflow back-end.

 ### Dataset